 Estate tax valuations

 When valuing assets for estate tax purposes, executors can decide to use the date of death or an alternate valuation that occurs six months later.
-It usually makes sense to estimate fair market value at both dates — or at least to evaluate whether market conditions have changed materially between the dates.
+It usually makes sense to estimate the fair market value at both dates — or at least to evaluate whether market conditions have changed materially between the dates.

 If an estate chooses the alternate date, it must be used for all assets in the estate.
 In addition, the IRS may consider sales proceeds to be indicative of fair market value if they’re sold soon after the date of death.